 The Jeopardy! host’s philanthropic deeds went largely unnoticed by Angelenos.

-The beloved Jeopardy! host Alex Trebek passed away at the age of 80 over the weekend after a battle with stage 4 pancreatic cancer.
+The beloved Jeopardy! host Alex Trebek passed away at the age of 80 just over a year ago, after a battle with stage 4 pancreatic cancer.
 Unbeknownst to many Angelenos, he donated around 62 acres of open land between Nichols and Runyon Canyon, enjoyed by wildlife, hikers, bikers, and equestrians alike.

 #RIPAlexTrebek: Thank you, #AlexTrebek, for the 62 acres you donated in the #HollywoodHills to the @SantaMonicaMtns for parkland.
 The Trebek Open Space is just one more reason you won’t ever be forgotten. pic.twitter.com/eZ7BbWMWD8